+Vocabulary is basically the amount of different words your child knows and uses.
 Vocabulary plays an important part in learning to read.
-Beginning readers must use the words they hear orally to make sense of the words they see in print.
+Early readers must use the words they hear orally to make sense of the words they see in print.

 There are four types of vocabulary: